ISGLOBAL-Rakislova-Lab/HTGAnalyzer_shiny/README.md

 # 1. Install the R program
 Download and install the R software from the following link: https://cran.r-project.org/bin/windows/base/ Make sure to install version "4.4.2" of R for compatibility.
+- This setup can be used both in R and in RStudio if you have both programs installed on your system.

 # 2. Install necessary packages
 Run the following commands to install the renv and shiny packages if they are not already installed: